 The flowers’ meaning in Mexican culture

-Mexico is one of the countries in the world with more biodiversity and an innumerable variety of plants and flowers.
+Mexico is one of the countries in the world with great biodiversity and an innumerable variety of plants and flowers.
+That wide diversity of vegetation is reflected in vibrant and colorful Mexican culture and traditions.

-That diversity of vegetation is reflected in Mexican culture.
-Since pre-Columbian times, native plants and flowers have been used for ritual and ornamental purposes.
+Since ancient times, in Mexico, plants and flowers have been used for ritual and ornamental purposes.
 The flowers were also used to make dyes, drinks, crafts, fabrics, sculptures, gastronomic dishes, and medicines.

 Flower traditions in Mexico

-Mexican mythology attributes specific flowers to several deities, which is part of the reason each flower has a particular meaning or symbol.
-Flowers are a key symbol in many Mexican festivals.
+Rich Mexican mythology attributes certain flowers to multiple deities, so each flower has a unique and special meaning or symbol.
+Flowers are a key symbol in the vibrant celebrations of many famous Mexican festivals.

-In the Nahuatl language, the word “xochi” means flower, and there are a lot of Mexican place names that use this word: Xochimilco, Xochitepec, Xochicalco, Axochiapan, Xochistlahuaca, etc.
+In the Nahuatl language, the word “xochi” means flower.
+The word “xochi” (“flower”) is used in many names for Mexican topography.
+For example, Xochimilco, Xochitepec, Xochicalco, Axochiapan, Xochistlahuaca, etc.

 Some many plants and flowers have retained their native Nahua names: coyolsúchil, jilosúchil, jocosúchil, suchiate, ocelosúchil, suchipal, xiloxochitl, and so on.
 Without a doubt, Mexico is a country of flowers!

-The Mexicans use flowers and flower die-cut stickers in many ways to express love, sorrow, and appreciation. it can be to say “happy birthday my love” or even “happy birthday cousin“.
+Mexicans use flowers, bright floral ornaments, and die-cut stickers with flowers in a variety of ways to express love, sadness, and gratitude.
+It can be to say “Happy birthday my love” or even “Happy birthday cousin“.

 Mexican Sunflower (Tithonia Diversifolia)